mrverrall/go-row/README.md

     go build ~/go/src/github.com/mrverrall/go-row-cycle/go-row-cycle.go
     sudo ./go-row-cycle

+You can also set the -dc flag to double the rowers SPM to a more realistic cadence,

+    sudo ./go-row-cycle -dc

 # Obtaining and Building
 To compile go-row-cycle.go into an executable the Go compliler is required: